 2. If the Microsoft Access Driver only lists .mdb, the necessary driver is not installed.
 If 64-bit Office 2010 is installed, the 2007 Access Database Engine must be installed.
-Else, the 2010 Access Database Engine (32-bit) can be installed.
+Otherwise, the 2010 Access Database Engine (32-bit) can be installed.

 3. After installing the engine, several new drivers appear in the ODBC Data Source Manager, including drivers that are able to read .accdb files.
-The Microsoft Access Driver now lists .accdb as a file-type it supports.
+The Microsoft Access Driver now lists .accdb as a file type it supports.